-Read the latest news from Moms Clean Air Force staff and members in Arizona, Colorado, Florida, Georgia, Montana, New Mexico, Ohio, Pennsylvania, Texas, and West Virginia.
+Read the latest news from Moms Clean Air Force staff and members in Arizona, Michigan, New Mexico, Ohio, Pennsylvania, Washington, DC, and West Virginia.

 One out of every three Americans lives in places marked by unhealthy levels of air pollution.
 Climate change is making it more difficult to clean up the air, as wildfires worsen the deadly particle pollution known as soot, and hotter, sunnier days worsen ozone pollution, also known as smog.

 “Breastfeeding has an important role in reducing the risk of developing asthma in early childhood,” concluded two studies.
 Researchers from both studies found that breastfeeding lowers the likelihood that children aged 7 or younger will contract asthma.